vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/SubscriptionPayments.md

 	EscrowFee:= select top 1 Value from CurrentState.VariableValues where Name = "EscrowFee";
 	AmountToPay:= select top 1 Value from CurrentState.VariableValues where Name = "AmountToPay";
+	DeliveryDate:= select top 1 Value from CurrentState.VariableValues where Name = "DeliveryDate";
 	TotalNumberOfPayments:= select top 1 Value from CurrentState.VariableValues where Name = "TotalNumberOfPayments";
 	TotalCompletedPayments:= select top 1 Value from CurrentState.VariableValues where Name = "TotalCompletedPayments";
 	ActiveCardDetails:= select top 1 Value from CurrentState.VariableValues where Name = "ActiveCardDetails";